University of California, Santa Barbara: Colleges and schools

 UC Santa Barbara has three colleges: the College of Letters & Science, the College of Engineering, and the College of Creative Studies.
 The College of Creative Studies offers students an alternative approach to education by supporting advanced, independent work in the arts, mathematics, and sciences.
 The campus also has two professional schools: the Bren School of Environmental Science & Management, located in Bren Hall, and the Gevirtz Graduate School of Education.

 Institutes and programs

 Founded in 1973, the Institute for Social, Behavioral, and Economic Research (ISBER), originally the Community and Organization Research Institute (CORI), is the research unit for work in the social sciences.
 In 1990, it absorbed the Social Process Research Institute (SPRI), and its work now includes the humanities.

-In February 2015, UCSB opened a Confucius Institute on campus, one of about 400 installments worldwide.
-It promotes the study of Chinese language, culture, history, science, politics, and economics.

 In 2008, the Institute for Energy Efficiency was founded to establish a new, cross-disciplinary institute that would integrate the many diverse research projects in energy efficiency and provide a focus for work in this area.